Al-G834/project-yapm/README.md

 <img width="520" height="457" alt="yapm" src="https://github.com/user-attachments/assets/22f579f9-94ab-4033-a500-e2cd96f26bf8" />

 My final project is a password manager that stores the username and password in a nested dictionary.
 This would be an example:

 ```json
 { "Sample Site ID": { "username": "Ur Name", "password": "gAAAAABocrKA8CaFGJxIWTnFBeBz2ybHzYGP6kJhCl24OarLtw8SdJfvWCNiOE4HN1QFVpgbOuLHPVCTqEvfGdOcXdGRWvWfqZvZImT4onSPtmYGrGem9ww=" },
 ```

-I wanted to use Tkinter to get familiar with GUI interfaces.
+I wanted to use Tkinter to become familiar with GUI interfaces.
 I also chose to use the PyPi Python package cryptography.

 ```bash